ipfs/helia/packages/mfs/README.md

 `@helia/mfs` is an implementation of a Mutable File System powered by Helia.

-See the interface for all available operations.
+See the [API docs](https://ipfs.github.io/helia/modules/_helia_mfs.html) for all available operations.

 ## Example